capiscio/capiscio-sdk-python/README.md

 ## About A2A

 The [Agent-to-Agent (A2A) protocol](https://github.com/google/A2A) is an open standard for agent interoperability, supported by Google and 50+ partners including Salesforce, ServiceNow, SAP, Intuit, and more.
-Capiscio provides the security layer for production A2A deployments.
+CapiscIO provides the security layer for production A2A deployments.

 ## Support